A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 The cultural difference between the east side of the Hudson and the west is fascinating.
 The Metro North ties the east side to the City and all its wealth while rail service on the westside is much more limited.
 Life is quieter on this side of the river.

 We had dinner in Savona’s Trattoria in the historic district.
 The staff and excellent food were so Italian we thought we were back in Italy.
 We found ourselves pointing to the menu and other people’s plates.
-The different courses the waiter described were nothing we had heard of before.
-And we stocked up for a few extra days.
+The different courses the waiter described were nothing we had heard of before but were absolutely amazing.
+We stocked up for a few extra days.

-Bad weather forecasts again for the day, but we had to keep moving if we were going to get to Essex, New York, on July 3rd where we had already paid for two nights at the Essex Inn, our one exception from the no-schedule rule.
+Bad weather forecasts again for the day, but we had to keep moving if we were to arrive in Essex, New York, on July 3rd where we had paid for two nights at the Essex Inn, our one exception from the no-schedule rule.
+Except that with only one event scheduled for this entire trip, we were starting to feel as if every day we were on a schedule.
 So it was down Roundout Creek and up the Hudson to Catskill, New York.

-We are learning that the tide tables on the Hudson have little to do with reality even though they describe the high and low tide down to the minute.
-Those details, apparently, are astronomical calculations and don’t account for the amount of water flowing downstream, freshets, and other influences.
-While we thought that the tide would take us all the way to Catskill, it didn’t kick in until we were halfway there.
+We are learning that the tide tables on the Hudson have little to do with the reality of the tides themselves.
+The tables describe high and low tides down to the minute, but those are astronomical calculations and don’t account for the amount of water flowing downstream, freshets, and other influences.
+While the table said we would ride the tide all the way to Catskill, it didn’t kick in until we were halfway there.
 No problem, because while Dorie drove slowly up the river, I did two conference calls back to back, faking being at work in D.C.

 Still, members of the board of our biggest client were starting to get wise to what I was doing.
 One, in fact, started asking questions about our location, boat speed, and river conditions.
-Fortunately, I'd confided my month of playing hooky with the lead person on each of these survey calls, and he was if anything envious.
-He said I wasn’t missing a beat.
-And since he was a very senior executive at Verizon, how could he really complain.
-Not a single dropped call to date on my Verizon iPhone.
+Fortunately, I'd confided my month of playing hooky with the lead person on each of these survey calls, and he was, if anything, envious and beginning to live through me vicariously.
+He even began talking to me as if he was on the boat with us, commenting on the winds and the weather before the others got on the call.
+Whatever he wanted to do was fine with me, because he was a top executive at Verizon, and never once was there a dropped call or someone saying I was breaking up.
+My Verizon iPhone functioned flawlessly.
+It seemed to have a built in cell tower.

 It was a moody, misty day, with everything deep blue and green.